 A Must-See in Havana: Habana Vieja

-One day during a lunch-on-your-own afternoon in Habana Vieja (Old Havana) I set out to explore the area about Plaza de la Catedral.
+One day during a lunch-on-your-own afternoon in Habana Vieja (Old Havana), I explored the Plaza de la Catedral area.
 The cathedral is one of the most popular attractions in the city and one of its most beautiful squares.

-It was a captivating place, not so much because of the church that was no longer in use, but because of the color that ebbed and flowed through the square.
+It was a fascinating place, not because the church was no longer in use, but because of the color that ebbed and flowed through the square.

-Several were chomping on huge foot-long cigars, further adding to the circus-like atmosphere.
+Several were chomping on huge foot-long cigars, adding to the circus-like atmosphere.

 A Fun Thing to do in Havana: Search for Hemingway’s Haunts

-After ferreting my way through the throng, I discovered a larger crowd inside, a mix of tourists and locals.
+After ferreting my way through the throng, I discovered a larger crowd, a mix of tourists and locals.

 Beyond the bar was a series of rooms, all with autographs and photos of famous people covering the walls.

 Entering La Bodeguita was taking another step back in time.
-I later took another step finding Hemingway’s haunts, when we searched for the bar Floridita.
+I later took another step in finding Hemingway’s haunts when we searched for the bar Floridita.

 Deeper Into Habana Vieja

-La Bodeguita was a lively place, one in which I would have liked to have lunch, but time was short, so I headed back to the far end of the plaza.
-I watched the show there for a while, intrigued by all the movement, color and interaction between the locals and tourists.
+La Bodeguita was a lively place where I would have liked to have lunch, but time was short, so I headed back to the far end of the plaza.
+I watched the show there for a while, intrigued by all the movement, color, and interaction between the locals and tourists.